zedlopez/ifm/Writing with Inform.md

 	A wicker cage is here.
 "There is a small wicker cage discarded nearby."

 	The Debris Room is west of the Crawl.
 "You are in a debris room filled with stuff washed in from the surface.
 A low wide passage with cobbles becomes plugged with mud and debris here, but an awkward canyon leads upward and west.
-A note on the wall says, 'Magic word ^{XYZZY}'."
+A note on the wall says, 'Magic word XYZZY'."

 	The black rod is here.
 "A three foot black rod with a rusty star on one end lies nearby."